luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

     - Allow adding animal to existing group or removing from group
 4. Update `AnimalsList.tsx`:
     - Show group indicator/badge for animals in groups
-    - Allow filtering by group
     - Show group name in animal preview cards
+    - Note: Group filtering is already implemented in M 6.3 (Search & Filter Component)
 5. Test: Groups display correctly throughout UI, animals can be added to groups during creation

 **Testing:**